 The ACCP panel lead by Clive Kearon of McMaster University rescinded their earlier recommendation for the use of compression stocking to prevent the post thrombotic syndrome.

 The outpatient treatment of some patients with PE is a game changer or sea change or whatever the current cliche of choice is for major changes in medical practice.Prior to the NOACs the standard of care was several days in the hospital overlapping with heparin until the patient was safely anticoagulated with a reasonably stable INR .
 Now patients who are hemodynamically stable with a suitable home environment can be either discharged after a brief time in the hospital or sent home from the ER on either rivaroxaban or apicaban with a double dose for the first week.

 The distinction between provoked and unproved continues to be emphasized.
 With provoked DVT or PE three months seems to be the standard of care , while for unprovoked- reassessment at the end of three months is recommended at which time the nebulous balancing of bleeding and clots risk is somehow determined.

 The problem of pulmonary emboli in the subsegmental pulmonary arteries is addressed without a clear cut definite recommendation being made .Watch and wait with follow up testing or treat-for patients with a subsegmental embolus and a negative leg vein study.

-Subsegmental emboli are often asymptomatic and also are more likely to be false positive and subject to varying readings when the study is interpreted by more than one radiologist
+Subsegmental emboli are often asymptomatic and also are CT angiogram are more likely to be false positive and subject to varying readings when the study is interpreted by more than one radiologist